 - Any additional information listed on the consulate’s website

-4. Receive F-1 Visa Stamp from U.S. Embassy/Consulate
+4. Receive J-1 Visa Stamp from U.S. Embassy/Consulate

 - Make plans to come no more than 30 days before the Program Start Date.

-- Bring all of the documents required for F-1 student immigration status at the U.S. port of entry
+- Bring all of the documents required for J-1 student immigration status at the U.S. port of entry

 - Don’t pack them in your checked luggage!

 - Note: Students from Canada and Bermuda are exempt from the visa requirement but must pay the SEVIS fee and present the DS-2019 when entering the U.S.

 Additional Helpful Sites: